-CHE Rated as NKSH: Per the FS, Table 1-2, Page 1-19, only conventional munitions were used.
-There is no historical use of CWM at the MRS and no documentation of CWM use was found during the review of historical documents of WSTPT-004-R-01.
+CHE Rated as NKSH: Per the FS, Section 1.2.2.1, Page 1-5/6, only conventional munitions were used.
+There is no historical use of CWM at the MRS and no documentation of CWM use was found during the review of historical documents of WSTPT-016-R-01.

 HHE Rated as NKSH: In accordance with the Final RI Work Plan, MC sampling would be conducted in the MRS Investigation Area only if a MEC release was identified or if visible evidence of an MC release was observed.
 No MEC was identified within the MRS and there was no evidence of an MC release; therefore, MC sampling was not warranted during the RI characterization (RI, Section 7.1, Page 7-2).
-Therefore, the pathways for MC were considered to be incomplete for both human and ecological receptors (FS, Section 1.2.2.2, Page 1-6).
-The pathways for MC were considered to be incomplete for both human and ecological receptors (FS, Section 1.2.2.2, Page 1-6).
+The pathways for MC were considered to be incomplete for both human and ecological receptors (FS, Section 1.2.2.1, Page 1-6).